 |Click to Enlarge|

-The land, in two movements along the axis will shift east, west and north, south opening a chasm along the ridge of the Mount of Olives that expands into a new valley, stretching and flattening the land in between and re-aligning along the Kidron Valley floor (see squiggly line in the image).
-This could mean that the black line - north (in the distance) that marks the bridge that once was used by the High Priest to avoid impurities conveyed by dead bodies buried between the Temple Mount and Mount of Olives, will be adjusted.
+The land, in two movements along the axis will shift east, west and north, south opening a chasm along the ridge of the Mount of Olives that expands into a new valley, stretching and flattening the land in between and re-aligning along the Kidron Valley floor (see squiggly white line in the image).
+This could mean the black line in the distance (north) that marks the walk-bridge that once was used by the High Priest to avoid impurities conveyed by the dead bodies buried between the Temple Mount and Mount of Olives, will be adjusted.
 The grave sites on the South Western apex of the Mount of Olives facing the City of David, will move toward it.

 A re-alignment of the entire landscape makes sense only if the site of the future Temple in Jerusalem also shifts south to occupy the high ridge above the Gihon Spring at the City of David, which is documented in this video link.
 Many possibilities exist, but a static reading and understanding of Israel’s prophetic writings and teachings should not be taken for granted.
 In any event realization of Zechariah’s prophecy is not associated with the disaster one would normally attribute to an earthquake of this magnitude.
 However, its implication for Jerusalem, Israel and the world will be significant.